This post explains how property damage claims are handled in a Maryland car accident case.

 If your car is fixable, you are entitled to get your car restored to the condition it was in before the collision.
 You are entitled to use new parts and your own mechanic, if that is what you desire.

 If your car is a total loss (more on that later), you are entitled to be paid for the fair market value of your car.
+You may be entitled to pay for the diminished value of your car too, if it is significant.

 Of course, the devil is in the details.
 Read on for those details.